 Tax Subsidies.
 Advocates of federal support for school choice often turn to the federal income tax system in order to provide tax benefits - deductions, credits (refundable or non-refundable), or exemptions from taxation of certain income - for all or certain categories of families paying tuition or related costs for K-12 education.
 Coverdell Education Savings Accounts are a current example of a tax subsidy supportive of elementary and secondary education school choice (these accounts also support postsecondary education expenses).
+Others have proposed offering tax subsidies for contributions to STOs, which in turn would award private scholarships to enable children to attend schools of choice.
 Some see tax subsidies, especially tax credits, as a viable option to school vouchers, which supporters have not been successful in having enacted through federal legislation.
+(For further information on proposals to support school choice through the federal tax code, see CRS Report RL31439, Federal Tax Benefits for Families' K-12 Education Expenses in the Context of School Choice).